James Robinson Player Prop Bets for NFL Week 8 | Jacksonville vs. Seattle 10/31/2021

 Season Stats

-- Robinson has 84 carries for a team-high 460 rushing yards (76.7 per game) and five touchdowns.
+- Robinson has taken 84 attempts for a team-leading 460 rushing yards (76.7 per game) with five touchdowns.

 - The Jaguars, who rank 29th in the NFL in points scored, have attempted a pass 60.5% of the time while running the football 39.5% of the time.